I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocateextracreateparameter.md

 ## -remarks
 <p>The <b>FltAllocateExtraCreateParameter</b> routine is available starting with Windows Vista. </p>

 <p>By default, the <b>FltAllocateExtraCreateParameter</b> routine allocates paged memory pool for a user-defined ECP context structure.
 If the FSRTL_ALLOCATE_ECP_FLAG_NONPAGED_POOL bitmask is used as described above, a non-paged memory pool is allocated.
-Once this pool has been allocated and the ECP context structure has been initialized, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543305">FltInsertExtraCreateParameter</a> routine is used to insert the ECP context structure (ECP list element) into an ECP list structure (ECP list).</p>
+Once this pool has been allocated and the ECP context structure has been initialized, the <a href="..\fltkernel\nf-fltkernel-fltinsertextracreateparameter.md">FltInsertExtraCreateParameter</a> routine is used to insert the ECP context structure (ECP list element) into an ECP list structure (ECP list).</p>

 <p>Memory pool that is allocated by the <b>FltAllocateExtraCreateParameter</b> routine is not automatically freed by the operating system.
 This memory pool must eventually be released by using one of the following methods:</p>

-<p>Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544339">FltRemoveExtraCreateParameter</a> routine to remove the ECP context structure from the ECP list and then call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to free the ECP context structure itself.
+<p>Call the <a href="..\fltkernel\nf-fltkernel-fltremoveextracreateparameter.md">FltRemoveExtraCreateParameter</a> routine to remove the ECP context structure from the ECP list and then call the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a> routine to free the ECP context structure itself.
 The ECP list remains in existence.</p>

-<p>Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542964">FltFreeExtraCreateParameterList</a> routine - this frees the ECP list including any list elements (ECP context structures).
-The ECP list is destroyed.</p>

-<p>The <b>FltAllocateExtraCreateParameter</b> routine is available starting with Windows Vista. </p>

-<p>By default, the <b>FltAllocateExtraCreateParameter</b> routine allocates paged memory pool for a user-defined ECP context structure.
-If the FSRTL_ALLOCATE_ECP_FLAG_NONPAGED_POOL bitmask is used as described above, a non-paged memory pool is allocated.
-Once this pool has been allocated and the ECP context structure has been initialized, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543305">FltInsertExtraCreateParameter</a> routine is used to insert the ECP context structure (ECP list element) into an ECP list structure (ECP list).</p>

-<p>Memory pool that is allocated by the <b>FltAllocateExtraCreateParameter</b> routine is not automatically freed by the operating system.
-This memory pool must eventually be released by using one of the following methods:</p>

-<p>Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544339">FltRemoveExtraCreateParameter</a> routine to remove the ECP context structure from the ECP list and then call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to free the ECP context structure itself.
-The ECP list remains in existence.</p>

-<p>Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542964">FltFreeExtraCreateParameterList</a> routine - this frees the ECP list including any list elements (ECP context structures).
+<p>Call the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameterlist.md">FltFreeExtraCreateParameterList</a> routine - this frees the ECP list including any list elements (ECP context structures).
 The ECP list is destroyed.</p>

 ## -requirements
 <table>